| The Entrepreneur's

 treating patients in wartime England.
 This was a dramatic

 medical advancement and saved thousands of lives.
+So

 don't wait around trying to develop a unique IDEA.
 Instead